 Our podcast hosting features are designed to help you build & grow your audience.

-Transistor allows you to host unlimited shows on the same account, for one monthly price.
+Transistor allows you to create, import, and host unlimited podcasts on your account, for one monthly price.

 Making more shows is one of the best ways to increase the number of listeners you get each month.